 Woosung Cho is an Architect at SMA.
 Prior to joining the studio in 2020, he worked at Peter Marino Architect on luxury global retail projects, including Chanel, Louis Vuitton, and Ermenegildo Zegna, as well as on residences, historic restoration projects, and competitions.
 At Tory Burch, he was an in-house senior designer and project manager.
 He brings to SMA extensive experience in designing, detailing, and crafting beautiful bespoke spaces.
 Woosung has an engineering degree from South Korea, a Bachelor of Art in Interior Design from Fashion Institute of Technology, and a Graduate Certificate in Construction Management from New York University.
 He is a registered architect in the state of New York and a member of the American Institute of Architects (AIA).

-Ekin Bilal is a junior associate architect at SMA.
+Ekin Bilal is a junior architectural associate at SMA.
 He brings a playful imagination to the studio’s design process, and a belief that storytelling can change and refract how we understand architecture and create beauty.
 Prior to joining the SMA team in NYC, he worked in Rome, Tokyo, Hong Kong, and Istanbul on projects from public libraries and parks to small-scale retail and residential projects.

 Ekin earned his Bachelor of Architecture with a minor in Visual Studies from Cornell University.
 Born and raised in Istanbul, he commuted between Asia and Europe on a daily basis.